komouro/video-claim-detection-nlp-classification/README.md

 - **Monitor Engagement Trends**: Regularly update the model with new data to capture shifts in user behavior and maintain high predictive performance.
 - **Further Analysis**: Investigate the behavior of unverified accounts and their higher engagement, exploring potential ties to content strategies or bot-like activity.
 - **Expand Features**: Incorporate additional features like video tags or user demographics to enhance model accuracy and understand deeper engagement patterns.

----

-This README should provide a comprehensive overview of your project, helping potential employers or collaborators quickly grasp the scope and significance of your work.
-Adjust any sections as needed for your specific analysis and findings!